[Updated December, 2017]

 - Bring the right tools – A spare tyre, shovel, first aid kit and MaxTrax will help your trek run smoothly and safely

-Remember not to stop your vehicle in any creek-bed and check for hardness of the sand before crossing.
+Remember not to stop your vehicle in a creek bed and check for hardness of the sand before crossing.
 You can check the tide and weather conditions by clicking on the Moreton Island condition report in this link.

 Before driving on the island, a vehicle access permit needs to be purchased and displayed on your vehicle’s windscreen.
 If you are looking for monthly or yearly permits, they are available and need to be attached to the left side of you vehicles windscreen.
 You can buy your permit online or from over the counter offices.